devByWaleed/lms-clone/README.md

-A clone of Virtual University lms login page.
+A clone of Virtual University lms login page using Tailwind CSS
-Pressing the button can change background color of right side